-Here’s your chance to “test drive” the CARES® Dementia-Related Behavior™ program.
-Simply click on each button to experience a few of the many screens included in this program.
-Each screen will automatically play a demonstration, so sit back and enjoy the ride!
+Here’s your chance to “test drive” CARES® Dementia-Related Behavior™ for Professional caregivers.
+Click each button to experience a few of the many screens included in this program.

 Dementia-related behavior can take a toll on family and staff, so understanding the feelings and perspectives of everyone involved is important.
 This exercise helps users put themselves in the shoes of a family member as well as a nurse aide.
 Then, users are encouraged to reflect upon their own feelings about caring for people who are experiencing dementia-related behavior.